Frequently Asked Questions

 This is a big question, and my journey with it is ongoing.

 Cultural appropriation (also known as cultural misappropriation) happens when a dominant culture steals aspects of an oppressed culture's identity and uses them in inappropriate, out-of-context ways that are a perversion of its original meaning.
-Some quick examples of this with Native American culture would be a white person wearing a war bonnet at Coachella, or a football team using racist and unrealistic caricatures of people as mascots.
+Some quick and obvious examples of this with Native American culture would be that white lady wearing a war bonnet at Coachella, or the use of racist and dehumanizing caricatures of people as mascots.

-First and foremost, this is a deck based in the natural world of North America, and is NOT a Native American tarot deck.
-(You can view all the card images under "The Art of the Brady Tarot".)
+First and foremost, this is a deck based in the natural world of North America, and is NOT a First Nations tarot deck.
+(You can view all the card images here.)
 About 15% of the deck directly references Native American culture.
-Making a realistic nature-themed deck about North America without considering the wisdom and insight Native people offer is just impossible and in itself a form of white-washing.
-Being true to the Spirit of North America was absolutely crucial to creating this deck, and Native people are inextricably entwined in that Spirit.
-I opened myself to the heart of North America, and the resulting body of work is an honest documentation of that dialogue.
-The Brady Tarot is exactly what it was meant to be.
-It's a tool to be used to connect to Source, a very personal intuitive conversation between artist and Spirit, a way to educate and give back, and it was made by a majority white person and will never be perfect.
+Making a realistic nature-themed deck about North America without considering the wisdom and insight of the First Nations is impossible and in itself a form of white-washing.
+Being true to the Spirit of North America was absolutely crucial to creating this deck, and the truth is that Native people are inextricably entwined in that Spirit.
+While creating this deck I listened to the heartbeat of North America, and the resulting body of work is an honest documentation of that dialogue.
+Ultimately, the Brady Tarot is exactly what it was meant to be.
+It's a tool to be used to connect to Source, a very vulnerable and intuitive conversation between artist and Spirit, a way to connect to others and give back, and it was made by a majority white person and will never be perfect.

-Whenever there is a reference to Native cultures, such as a story or object, it is shown entirely within the context of their culture and retains its original meaning.
+Whenever there is a reference to Native cultures, such as a story or object, I tried to show it within the context of its culture to retain its original meaning.
 I used Native sources for virtually all of the research regarding their cultures.
 This body of work pays tribute to the 574 Native Nations of North America.
 It comes from a desire to understand and learn from the stories and the art they openly share.

 The Oglala Lakota holy man Black Elk had a vision as a child.
 In this vision, spoken by Black Elk and transcribed by John G. Neihardt for the book Black Elk Speaks, he saw his nation as a hoop of people.
 Within his lifetime, this hoop would be broken "like a ring of smoke that spreads and scatters" and his people would see so much suffering.
 He was tasked to help mend this hoop so it reformed as one again.